Pierre Le-Tan

 Pierre Le-Tan (1950 - 2019) was a French illustrator and painter.

 Biography

-Pierre Le-Tan was born on June 5, 1950, in Neuilly-sur-Seine, Paris to a Vietnamese father and French mother.
-His father Lê Phổ (1907-2001), was a painter and came to Paris to complete his studies at Beaux-Arts de Paris in 1937.
+Pierre Le-Tan was born on June 5, 1950, in Neuilly-sur-Seine, Paris, to a Vietnamese father and French mother.
+His father Lê Phổ (1907–2001) was a painter and came to Paris to complete his studies at Beaux-Arts de Paris in 1937.
 Pierre learnt to draw from his father.
-It was on an American friend of his mother that he sent his drawings to the New Yorker.
-At age 17, Le-Tan was commissioned by the New Yorker Magazine for his first cover, which would mark the beginning of a long collaboration with many other American publications, such as Vogue, The Atlantic, Madame Figaro, Fortune and Harper's Bazaar.
-Spanning over more than 50 years, Le-Tan's career included from set design for films and theaters, to designing over 100 book covers and film posters.
-He passed away on September 17, 2019 Villejuif.
+It was on advice of an American friend of his mother that he sent his drawings to The New Yorker.
+At age 17, Le-Tan was commissioned by The New Yorker magazine for his first cover, which would mark the beginning of a long collaboration with many other American publications, such as Vogue, The Atlantic, Madame Figaro, Fortune and Harper's Bazaar.

+Spanning over 50 years, Le-Tan's career spanned designing sets for films and theaters, to designing over 100 book covers and film posters.
+He died on September 17, 2019, in Villejuif.